 Tasks - Post and wire fencing, post and rail fencing, stile installation, tree planting, or closely related tasks

-Woodwork - A bird box and a stile
+Woodwork - a stile

 Tools - Hand tools, maintenance at start and end of use